kiwiscode/stack_task/README.md

 3. **Database Setup**:

-   - **Supabase**: You can use Supabase to host your PostgreSQL database.
-Create a PostgreSQL database on Supabase and add the connection details to the `.env` file.
+   - **MongoDB Atlas**: You can use MongoDB Atlas to host your MongoDB database.
+Create a MongoDB database on MongoDB Atlas and add the connection details to the `.env` file.
-   - **Local**: Alternatively, you can set up a PostgreSQL database locally.
-Use pgAdmin or a similar tool to manage the database and update the connection details in the `.env` file.
+   - **Local**: Alternatively, you can set up a MongoDB database locally.
+Use MongoDB Compass or a similar tool to manage the database and update the connection details in the `.env` file.

 4. **Start the Server**:
    ```bash